KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PrometheusAlerts by spydersoft-consulting](https://github.com/spydersoft-consulting/MMM-PrometheusAlerts)

 1. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `/_/husky.sh` in file `pre-commit`: Since husky v9 you may not need this anymore.
-2. Typo: Found `Magic Mirror` in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+5. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
-4. Recommendation: Found `"node-fetch"` in file `PrometheusService.test.ts`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `PrometheusService.test.ts`: Replace it with built-in fetch.
-5. Recommendation: Found `"node-fetch"` in file `PrometheusService.ts`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `PrometheusService.ts`: Replace it with built-in fetch.
-6. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Property-managed by stewartmckee](https://github.com/stewartmckee/MMM-Property-managed)